 If parks close, what happens to park rangers and other employees?

 During the 2013 shutdown, more than 21,300 Park Service staff were furloughed (86%).
-Only a skeleton crew of the most essential staff remained to protect life and property, including law enforcement, disaster assistance and some emergency medical care.
+Only a skeleton crew of the most essential staff for protecting life and property remained, including law enforcement, disaster assistance and some emergency medical care.

-Similarly in 2018-19, the majority of Park Service employees were furloughed.
-Only “essential staff” continued reporting to work for those 35 days — just 3,298 employees tasked with managing 80 million acres of national park lands.
+Similarly, in 2018-19, the majority of Park Service employees were furloughed.
+Only “exempted staff” continued reporting to work for those 35 days — just 3,298 employees tasked with managing 80 million acres of national park lands.

 How much revenue could the Park Service lose?

-In the 2013 shutdown, all national park sites were closed, education programs and special events canceled, permits issued for special events repealed, park hotels, visitor centers and campgrounds vacated, and entrances locked.
-The Park Service found that the 16-day shutdown resulted in an estimated 8 million lost recreation visits and $414 million in lost visitor spending.
+During the 2013 shutdown, all national park sites were closed, education programs and special events canceled, permits issued for special events repealed, park hotels, visitor centers and campgrounds vacated, and entrances locked.
+The Park Service found that the 16-day shutdown resulted in an estimated 8 million lost recreational visits and $414 million in lost visitor spending.

-A government shutdown would make a bad situation even worse because national parks have been chronically underfunded and understaffed.
-They are more popular than ever before, but many lawmakers continue to starve the parks’ already strained budgets and resources.
+Because national parks have been chronically underfunded and understaffed, including losing more than 25% of staff since January, a government shutdown makes a bad situation even worse.
+Parks are more popular than ever before, yet many lawmakers continue to shortchange the parks’ already strained budgets and resources.

 How badly are parks already underfunded and understaffed?

-Our parks also suffer from more than $22 billion in repair needs due to lack of funding.
-A shutdown would worsen this situation as limited park staff are unable to perform the daily maintenance that can prevent the backlog of maintenance needs from growing.
+Before the new administration took office, park staffing to operate national parks had eroded by 20% since 2010 at the same time that parks experienced a 16% increase in visitation.
+Our parks also suffer from more than $23 billion in repair needs due to years of underfunding.
+A shutdown would worsen this situation, as limited park staff are unable to perform the daily maintenance that can prevent the backlog of maintenance needs from growing.

 Would a shutdown affect local businesses?

 Yes.
-Local businesses and park concessioners serve thousands of park visitors every day and face the prospect of lost revenue and further economic hardship when a shutdown occurs.
-If there is a shutdown, NPCA estimates that nearly 1 million park visitors a day could be turned away, resulting in the loss of as much as $70 million in visitor spending in surrounding communities each day parks are closed because Congress failed to pass a spending bill.
+Local businesses and park concessioners serve millions of park visitors every day and face the prospect of lost revenue and further economic hardship when a shutdown occurs.
+Each day national parks are closed in October, nearly a million visitors could be turned away.

-National parks are economic engines, generating more than $50.3 billion and supporting more than 378,400 jobs annually, according to the Park Service.
-America’s outdoor recreation economy supports 4.5 million American jobs and contributes over $862 billion in annual economic output, which constitutes 1.9% of the gross domestic product.
+National parks are economic engines, generating more than $55.6 billion in economic activity and supporting more than 415,400 private-sector jobs annually, according to the Park Service’s latest data.
+America’s outdoor recreation economy supports 5 million American jobs and contributes $1.2 trillion in annual economic output, which constitutes 2.3% of the gross domestic product.

 Stay On Top of News